Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">SHELDON</div>
       <p>
-        let’s first identify for each target C, the pairs of co-attackers satisfying of above conditions.
+        Let’s first identify for each target C, the pairs of co-attackers satisfying of above conditions.
         We can then record the start month of their common conflict with C as the first month they co-attacked C while being ennemies with C, and the end month of their common conflict as the last month satisfying both conditions.
         We can also calculate their ‘conflict duration’ as the time between the end and start of the common conflict.